abi6374/Javasemproject/README.md

 Notes:
 - If your sources use packages, you may need to adjust the `javac`/`java` commands accordingly.
 - If the app requires a database, ensure DB settings in `DBConnection.java` are set before running.

-## Quick tips

-- Want to rebuild?
-Remove the `out` directory and re-run the commands above.
-- To see what each class does, open the corresponding `.java` file in `src` — they're compact and easy to read.

-If you'd like, I can add a small script to automate build/run steps or expand this README with examples and expected output.

----
-Humanized by you — short, useful, and to the point.